Check out our FDM vs SLA Shootout. We simply explain the differences between these 3D printing technologies, and which to use for which application.

 There is a broad choice of FDM 3D printers for every budget, starting at a few hundred dollars.
 Filament spools are relatively inexpensive, starting from $25 per kilo.
 These factors made FDM printers so popular among makers and home users.

-You can find the best FDM 3D printers here: 16 Best 3D Printers of Fall 2018
+You can find the best FDM 3D printers here: 17 Best 3D Printers of Winter 2018-19

 SLA is the abbreviation for Stereolithography Apparatus, or simply stereolithography.
 Like FDM, SLA is an additive method: Models are built layer by layer.
 SLA, however, uses a curable photopolymer – typically a liquid resin – that is hardened by applying focused light or UV light (this process is called curing).
 SLA printers usually build the models from top to bottom, the build platform lifts the model upwards, out of the resin bath.